South Kesteven is one of the most heritage rich local authority districts in the East Midlands.

 - Grade ll buildings are of special interest and every effort should be made to preserve them

-The owners and occupiers of listed buildings are notified when a building is added to the list, and prospective buyers will find the information in their pre-contract local land charge.
+The owners and occupiers of listed buildings are notified when a building is added to the list.
+Prospective buyers will find the information in their pre-contract local land charge.

-Some small, strictly "like-for-like" repairs in terms of materials and details used and techniques replicated can be carried out without formal consent but it is still advisable that any works are discussed with our Conservation team before starting.
+Some small, strictly "like-for-like" repairs in terms of materials and details used and techniques replicated can be carried out without formal consent.
+It is still advisable that any works are discussed with our Conservation team before starting.
 Repair is always preferred to replacement.

 Any plan to demolish all or part of a listed building, or make changes, inside or out, that would alter its character (such as modifying a window or demolishing an outhouse) needs consent.
 If you are carrying out general maintenance or repairs that match the existing building exactly, you may not need consent but we can advise you before you start work.

-There is no statute of limitations on unauthorised works to listed buildings which means that it doesn't matter how long after the event the authority become aware of their being carried out, they are not immune from enforcement action.
+There is no statute of limitations on unauthorised works to listed buildings.
+This means that it doesn't matter how long after the event the authority become aware of their being carried out, they are not immune from enforcement action.

 Scheduled Ancient Monuments (SAMs) are subject to a separate legislative regime that is not administered by the district council.
 Anyone contemplating work to a Scheduled Ancient Monument should contact the East Midlands Regional Office of Historic England at Northampton.